Posts Tagged ‘ground rules’

 The right ground rules fundamentally change the environment of a conference.

 The six ground rules used at Conferences That Work are not about nitpicking issues like turning off cell phones & pagers in sessions (good luck!)
-Instead they are designed to create an intimate and safe conference environment, by sending participants these powerful messages:
+Instead, they create an intimate and safe conference environment by sending participants these powerful messages:

 “While you are here, you have the right and opportunity to be heard.”